devadvance/devadvance.github.io/_posts/2021-06-07-site-navigation-html-css-only.md

 ## Future enhancements

 Feedback is greatly appreciated.
-I am sure there are many improvements that could be made to the implementation here.
-There are also likely enhancements that will further improve the experience with screen readers, as well as other assistive devices to which I do not have immediate access.
+I am sure many improvements could be made to this implementation.
+There are also likely enhancements that will further improve the experience with screen readers, as well as other assistive technologies to which I do not have immediate access.
 Feedback from the community always goes a long way in helping to cover the wide variety of devices out there!